PMunch/futhark/README.md

 # Sounds great, what's the catch?
 Futhark is currently in an beta state, it works really well but you might run into occasional bugs or hickups.
 It also doesn't support C++ at the moment, and it doesn't understand things like function-style macros.
+Simple object-like macros (integer, float and string literals, identifier aliases, and compound literals such as raylib's `#define LIGHTGRAY CLITERAL(Color){ 200, 200, 200, 255 }`) are handled, with compound literals being generated as Nim templates.
 It might also mess up on strange C things which haven't been encountered yet, although this is more and more rare as people use it.
 All of these shortcomings are things I hope to get fixed up over time.

 # Installation
 To install Futhark you first need to have clang installed.
 Installing clang on